tauri-apps/tauri-docs/docs/getting-started/beginning-tutorial.md

 # Your First Tauri App

 :::caution
 You must have completed all the steps required for setting up the development environment on your machine.
-Please see the [setup page for your operating system][Prerequisites] if you haven't done this yet.
+Please see the [setup page for your operating system][prerequisites] if you haven't done this yet.
 :::

 There are two ways to integrate with Tauri depending on your needs:

 - [Start a new Tauri project](#1-start-a-new-tauri-project)
 - Or [add Tauri to existing project](#1-add-tauri-to-existing-project)